jghoman/awesome-apache-airflow/README.md

 - [Integrating Apache Airflow with Databricks](https://databricks.com/blog/2017/07/19/integrating-apache-airflow-with-databricks.html) - While this tutorial is focused specifically on Databricks' Spark solutions, it does have a reasonable overview of Airflow basics and demonstrates how a third party solution can quickly integrate into Airflow.
 - [Apache Airflow: Tutorial and Beginners Guide](https://www.polidea.com/blog/apache-airflow-tutorial-and-beginners-guide/) - This article discusses the basic concepts that stand behind Airflow and discusses the problems it solves.
 - [Testing and debugging Apache Airflow](https://blog.godatadriven.com/testing-and-debugging-apache-airflow) - Article explaining how to apply unit testing, mocking and debugging to Airflow code.
+- [Get started developing workflows with Apache Airflow](http://michal.karzynski.pl/blog/2017/03/19/developing-workflows-with-apache-airflow/) - This brief introductory tutorial covers how to create data pipeline and processing workflow using DAG, operators, Sensor, using Xcoms to communicate between operators.

 ## Best practices, lessons learned and cool use cases
 - [Testing in Airflow Part 2](https://medium.com/@chandukavar/testing-in-airflow-part-2-integration-tests-and-end-to-end-pipeline-tests-af0555cd1a82) - [Chandu Kavar](https://twitter.com/chandukavar) and [Sarang Shinde](https://www.linkedin.com/in/sarang-shinde-219a4873/) have explained Integration Tests and End-to-End Pipeline Tests.